hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 - Deploy vCenter ESX Compute proxy manually **(REQUIRED)**

-	If you have not deployed the vCenter ESX compute proxy, see [HP Helion OpenStack Deploy vCenter ESX compute proxy](/helion/openstack/ga/install/esx/proxy/).
+	If you have not deployed the vCenter ESX compute proxy, see [HP Helion OpenStack&#174; Deploy vCenter ESX compute proxy](/helion/openstack/ga/install/esx/proxy/).

 - Install DNS as a service (DNSaaS) (Optional).